Nivalyx/osu-wiki/wiki/Guides/BSS_issues/en.md

 If you are still having issues, follow these steps:

-1. Export the beatmap using the beatmap editor.
-   - `File` then `Export Package`.
+1. Export the beatmap from inside the beatmap editor by going to `File` and then `Export Package`.
 2. Exit the beatmap editor and then delete the beatmap in osu!.
 3. Exit osu!
 4. Go to the exported beatmap and change the extension from `.osz` to `.zip` (you will need file extensions to be visible from the windows folder options to do this).